How Do I ... Dispute a "Go To Go!" Penalty?

-You have 30 days from the date of the Final Order to file your appeal with our court.
-Remember that the date on the Final Order is what starts the 30-day clock ticking, not the date you actually receive the Final Order.
+After the administrative dispute hearing, you will receive a Final Order of Liability.
+You have 30 days from the date of the final order to file your appeal with the Superior Court.
+Remember that the date on the final order is what starts the 30-day clock ticking, not the date you actually receive the order.

 If you are unable to consult with an attorney, the King County Law Library is a good resource for conducting legal research.
 Also, www.WashingtonLawHelp.org has posted an information packet called "How to Petition for Superior Court Review."
 The guide is intended for people appealing decisions by DSHS, so you will need to make some changes to the forms to fit your situation, but it provides good information that you can work from in order to get your case filed.